 You will need to jump into accounts and taxes and assign the missing tax code to the settlement line.
 You may need to click the orange cross to expand the line items to find the missing one.

 Once all tax has been assigned to all settlement lines the indicator will go blue and you can then send the journal / invoice to your accounting system.

-Blue Indicator: If the button is blue in colour all lines of the journal / invoice / bill have a tax code assigned.
+Blue Taxes indicator: If the button is blue in color, then all lines of the journal / invoice / bill have a tax code assigned.

 Every line on your settlement will need an account code assigned to it to enable it to be posted to your accounting system.
 You can choose to assign your own chart of accounts and if you have been selling on Amazon for some time, and already have your profit and loss account the way you want it, this may be the way you chose to go.
 Once you connect your accounting program, A2X will pick up all your account codes so you can easily assign your existing codes to the A2X settlement line items.

 Tip: Click the orange cross button to expand all lines under the main sections of Revenue or Expenses.
 The lines contained within each section will automatically take on the mother account code unless assigned otherwise.

 If the thought of using your own chart of accounts, just gave you a mild heart attack, we also have the option to use the A2X standardised chart of accounts and mapping.
 We have an article that explain this in more detail HERE.

 Red Accounts indicator: If the button is red it indicates that there are account codes missing from at least one line item within the settlement.
 You will not be able to send this settlement across to your accounting software until this is corrected.